 When I opened the door and stepped inside, it was like walking through a portal to another time.
-Laid out like a typical olde tymey counter service lunchonette, I chose one of the tables in the rear corner so that we could get a good view of the place while we ate.
+Laid out like a typical olde tymey counter service luncheonette, I chose one of the tables in the rear corner so that we could get a good view of the place while we ate.
 Behind us were a few senior citizens playing cards at game tables.
 Straight-up saloon stuff.

 Locals strolled in and out of Poppa Joe’s while we ate.
-Each time they did, the waitress or the lady who slung hash with love in her spatula addressed them by name.
+Each time they did, the waitress or the woman who slung hash with love in her spatula addressed them by name.
 It did my heart good to be in a place that felt like a “real” piece of America; a place that hasn’t been sanitized for my protection.
-There was something that seemed long lost and pure in that place.
+There was something that seemed long-lost and pure in that place.
 Something you pray can withstand the crush of “progress” and just keep on keepin’ on.

 After lunch, I stood on the curb next to my bike while Kenny was down the block.
 An older gentleman in a yellow pickup truck pulled up and parked in front of my bike.
 He got out of the truck, walked towards me smiling and asked where I was traveling from.
 From that opener – the next 10 minutes was like a song that summed up our lives as much as possible in that short amount of time.

-And just like that,… we passed through each others lives.
+And just like that,… we passed through each other’s lives.

 I could have talked to him forever.
 The whole time we spoke he smiled with his eyes.
 That is the kind of smile that comes from the inside out and gives you a hug.
-In that small sliver of time, he made my day with his simple joyfulness.
+In that small sliver of time, he made my day with his simple joyousness.
 I can still see his face when I close my eyes.